mikosik/jvalues/README.md

 radius.mul(2);
 ```

 `FloatV` supports most common operations you would require from `floats`.
-Now all of these give nothing more than normal primitive java values.
+Now all of these give us nothing more than normal primitive java values.
 Let' make use the fact that we are dealing with real objects.
-The `V` class from which we imported all static methods at the beginning comes with set of methods that allow us to create just-in-time calculated values.
+The `com.perunlabs.common.vars.V` class from which we imported all static methods at the beginning comes with set of methods that allow us to create just-in-time calculated values.
 Let's calculate perimeter of a circle using well known formula p = 2 \pi r\,.
 It should go like this (we are reusing `pi` and `radius` objects declared a few lines above):

 ```java
 FloatG perimeter = mul(radius, mul(pi, floatC(2)));